Repeated scan analysis for CT

 Going beyond simple monitoring, this module provides direct calculations of the efficiency based on relevant indices.
 How long does a study with repeats last versus similar ones without repeats?
 What is the impact on time duration when unnecessary scans are involved?
 These questions are turned into numbers and the impact on financial liability is quantified.
 Modifying simulation parameters, like the number of staff involved or the hourly cost of the device, allows to reevaluate and adapt the simulations to the local situation.
 These metrics depicting the actual situation of the department, offer an invaluable assistant to management to acknowledge potential problems through tangible insights.
 If our CT repeat module would be combined with our Contrast Management module, the potential waste in contrast volume can be taken into account as well.

 The repeated scans are not always unjustified.
-Departments may work in a way where repeats in specific protocols are clinically relevant or sometimes additional scans are performed upon request of the radiologist.
+Departments may work in a way where repeats in specific protocols are relevant or sometimes additional scans are performed upon request of the radiologist.
 In the CT repeat module these cases can be easily excluded by considering them ‘whitelisted’ with a click.
 This way, potential high repeat rates which should not be considered problematic are avoided and the real repeat rate is calculated.